RocketSurgeonsGuild/Blazor.FontAwesome5/README.md

-# Font Awesome 5 for Blazor
+# Font Awesome 5 and 6 for Blazor

 # Whats next?